 For the past 20 years I have worked as a teacher, Early Years advisory teacher and Forest school leader.
 During this time I have studied extensively about the importance of emotional well being and brain development in young children.

 I regularly run training days across Bristol, Bath and Wiltshire for nursery practitioners, helping them understand the impact they have on children’s well being and how they can support them.

 I am passionate about the well being of ourselves, our children and our teenagers.
-Through integrating my skills as a breath-work practitioner, Early years specialist, Artist and Forest school leader, I offer individual and group sessions tailoring them specifically to meet your child’s needs.
+Through integrating my skills as a breath-work practitioner, Early years specialist, Artist and Forest school leader, I offer individual and group sessions tailoring them specifically to meet each child’s needs.

 Being able to feel in control of our breath is a skill which is invaluable through life.
-To be able to learn this skill at a young age gives children the confidence to manage their emotions.
+To be able to learn this skill at a young age gives children and teenagers the confidence to manage their emotions.
 The impact that conscious breathing has on the body and mind can support children to bring calmness and ease into their daily lives in a society where general stress and anxiety seem to be continually rising.

-Children are often experiencing sensory overload which can lead to them feeling distressed, out of control, over-whelmed and not understand what is happening to them and why.
+Children and teenagers are often experiencing sensory overload which can lead to them feeling distressed, out of control, over-whelmed and not understand what is happening to them and why.
 This is when the ‘flight or fight’ response takes over, increasing the heart rate, making breathing fast and shallow and flooding the body with stress hormones ready to escape or fight the perceived danger.
-When gripped in this response it is very hard for children to slow down and become calm,express feelings and think rationally.
+When gripped in this response it is very hard for children to slow down and become calm, express feelings and think rationally.

 Every young person is unique so I tailor the sessions to each individual need.